Year 9 transition review meeting

 • Health pathway, including a review of factors relating to their health.

 Review meetings will continue to be held as the young person moves through their school and college years.
-EHC plan reviews must be person-centred, which means the young person's aspirations for the future will be key considerations for every decision made.
-The young person should be helped by their SENCO or teacher to prepare for how they would like to share their hopes and goals for the future at their review meeting.
+EHCP reviews must be person-centred.
+This means the young person's aspirations for the future will be key considerations for every decision made.
+The young person should be helped by their Special Educational Needs Coordinator (SENCO) or teacher to prepare for how they would like to share their hopes and goals at their review meeting.

 Who attends the Transition Review Meeting?

-There are people who must be included in the transition review meeting:
+There following people must be included in the transition review meeting:

 • The parent or carer.

-• The young person (they may not wish to attend the meeting, but their views must be considered).
+• The young person (they might not want to be at the meeting, but their views must be considered).

 • Special educational needs coordinator (SENCO) or teacher who will chair the meeting.

 There are a range of other professionals who can attend a Transition Review.
-Who should be invited to the Transition Review will depend on the individual needs of the young person and can include:
+Who is invited to the Transition Review will depend on the individual needs of the young person and can include:

 • Relevant health practitioners.